 Today’s post is all about National Deaf Dog Awareness Week and the purpose of this important week is to raise awareness about the many deaf dogs out there who are just as wonderful as their fully hearing counterparts.
 While also helping pet parents recognize the symptoms of hearing loss in their four-legged friends.

 National Deaf Dog Awareness Week

-Deaf Dog Awareness Week takes place on the last full week of September which means this year it will take place from the 22nd of September and finish on the 28th.
-This is an important week that focuses on all breeds of deaf dogs and aims to raise awareness about the various signs that will help pet parents detect if their canine companion is suffering from any hearing impairments.
-I couldn’t find much information about how Deaf Dog Awareness Week came to be, however, I still wanted to write about National Deaf Dog Awareness week so went ahead with today’s post anyway.
+Deaf Dog Awareness Week takes place on the last full week of September, which means this year it will take place from the 22nd of September and finish on the 28th.
+Deaf Dog Awareness Week is an important week that focuses on all breeds of deaf dogs and aims to raise awareness about the various signs that will help pet parents detect if their canine companion is suffering from any hearing impairments.
+I couldn’t find much information about how Deaf Dog Awareness Week came to be.
+However, I still wanted to write about National Deaf Dog Awareness Week, so I went ahead with today’s post anyway.

 How many pets suffer from hearing impairments?